analog-nico/hpp/README.md

 **Checking `req.body` is only done for requests with an urlencoded body.
 Not for json nor multipart bodies.**

 By default all top-level parameters in `req.body` are checked for being an array.
-If a parameter is an array the array is moved to `req.bodyPolluted` and `req.body` is assigned the first value of the array:
+If a parameter is an array the array is moved to `req.bodyPolluted` and `req.body` is assigned the last value of the array:

 ```
 POST firstname=John&firstname=Alice&lastname=Doe